SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-29-too-much-too-little-covid.md

 comments: true
 ---

-Recently Trump-appointed judges in the US have ruled that they can overturn Biden policies because there is simultaneously too much COVID-19 _and_ too little COVID-19.
+Recently 2 Trump-appointed judges in the US have ruled that they can overturn Biden policies because there is simultaneously too much COVID-19 _and_ too little COVID-19.
 They're not even pretending to be rational any more.

 ## Too much AND too little COVID-19?!

-It came to my attention thus, from a chaired professor of social science at NYU, who might thus be suspected of knowing what he's talking about re social policy:
+It came to my attention this way, from a chaired professor of social science at NYU, who might thus be suspected of knowing what he's talking about re social policy:

 <blockquote class="twitter-tweet">